Legal and regulatory proceedings

 The Canadian Medical Association recommendations for a legislative and regulatory response to the Supreme Court decision state that physicians are expected to provide patients with complete information on all options available to them, including assisted dying, and advise patients on how they can access more information, counseling, and referral services.5

 In spring 2015, concerns with protecting the Charter right of conscientious objectors resulted in a legal action being launched.
-The Christian Medical and Dental Society of Canada, the Canadian Federation of Catholic Physicians’ Societies, and some individual physicians have asked the Ontario courts to declare that portions of a College of Physicians and Surgeons of Ontario policy violate their Charter rights.6 These groups object to the portions of the policy that require physicians who refuse to provide a service on the basis of conscience or religion to provide patients with an effective referral to another healthcare professional who is willing to provide that service.
+The Christian Medical and Dental Society of Canada, the Canadian Federation of Catholic Physicians’ Societies, and some individual physicians have asked the Ontario courts to declare that portions of a College of Physicians and Surgeons of Ontario policy violate their Charter rights.6 These groups object to the portions of the policy that require physicians who refuse to provide a service on the basis of conscience or religion to provide patients with an effective referral to another healthcare professional or agency willing to provide that service.
+In 2018, the court confirmed the constitutionality of CPSO policies requiring conscientiously objecting physicians to provide effective referrals to patients seeking MAID.7 The concerned groups have filed an application to appeal the court’s decision.

 - Carter v Canada (Attorney General), 2015 SCC 5